What is a Physical Therapist Assistant?

 Accreditation / Program Success

-The Physical Therapist Assistant program at West Kentucky Community and Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 111 North Fairfax Street, Alexandria, VA 22314; telephone: 703-706-3245; email - firstname.lastname@example.org; website: www.capteonline.org
+The Physical Therapist Assistant program at West Kentucky Community and Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Avenue, Suite 100, Alexandria, VA 22305-3085; Telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+If needing to contact the program/institution directly, please call Mary Jo Campbell at (270) 534-3457 or email at firstname.lastname@example.org.
+The Physical Therapist Assistant Program at West Kentucky Community and Technical College is currently accredited through 2025.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.